 Most influencers don’t have the time or aren’t willing to read an 800-word essay on why the two of you should work together.
 Very popular influencers are especially allergic to wordy messages (just like your customers) because they get dozens of pitches every day.
 So you have to hit the important points quickly.

-According to data from Prospect.io, the ideal cold pitch is about 900-1,000 characters.
+According to data from Prospect.io, the ideal cold pitch is about 900 to 1,000 characters.
 Remember, these are characters, not words.
 Your pitch should likely fall in the 175-250 word range.

 Be specific in as few words as possible.
 Outline exactly how you envision your relationship to progress in actionable terms.